turbotas/WoolOntology/README.md

    - Download from [https://protege.stanford.edu/](https://protege.stanford.edu/)
    - File → Open → select your `.rdf` file.
    - Configure “Show imported ontologies” if relevant.
-   - You can also open the file in Protege direct using the URL https://raw.githubusercontent.com/turbotas/WoolOntology/refs/heads/main/Wool.rdf but obviously no edits will be saved!
+   - You can also open the file directly in Protégé using the URL [Wool.rdf](https://raw.githubusercontent.com/turbotas/WoolOntology/refs/heads/main/Wool.rdf).
+Note that edits made in this mode will not be saved.

-2. **Visual RDF Tools** – E.g., **VOWL** or **GraphDB**.
-   - Some let you visualize classes/properties as a graph.
+2. **Visual RDF Tools** – Tools such as [VOWL](http://vowl.visualdataweb.org/webvowl.html) or [GraphDB](https://www.ontotext.com/products/graphdb/) can be used to visualize classes and properties as an interactive graph.

 3. **Command-Line Tools** – If you prefer the console, you can use `riot` (Apache Jena) or `rapper` (Raptor) to parse/validate the Turtle.